SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 This query consists of 1 phrase.
 The general structure is *health emergencies + preparedness + action*

-`national action plan` is in relation to antimicrobial resistance. `emergency response` covers emergency response plans, etc. `health risk` is a very general term, so here is limited to national and global health risks, as stated in the target. `health emergency` is more unambiguously about emergency situations, so is not limited.
+`national action plan` is a term used in relation to antimicrobial resistance. `emergency response` covers emergency response plans, etc. `health risk` is a very general term, so here is limited to national and global health risks, as stated in the target. `health emergency` is more unambiguously about emergency situations, so is not limited.

 The `NOT` statement is required to eliminate results for e.g. crop epidemics.